martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 The client might need to extract the source domain and application service type from the input(s) it has received.
-The extracted data MUST include only information that can be securely parsed out of the inputs, such as parsing the FQDN out of the "host" component or deriving the application service type from the scheme of a URI.
+The extracted data MUST include only information that can be securely parsed out of the inputs, such as parsing the FQDN or IP address out of the "host" component or deriving the application service type from the scheme of a URI.
 Other possibilities include pulling the data from a delegated domain that is explicitly established via client or system configuration or resolving the data via {{DNSSEC}}.